On the topological aspects of the theory of represented spaces: The foundations

 \section{The foundations}

 The central notion is the \emph{represented space}, which is a pair $\mathbf{X} = (X, \delta_X)$ of a set $X$ and a partial surjection $\delta_X : \subseteq \Cantor \to X$ (\footnote{Our choice of Cantor space as domain for our representations is inconsequential, often Baire space $\Baire$ is used instead.
-A recent observation by \name{Cook} and \name{Kawamura} is that using the set of regular functions on natural numbers as the foundation may be useful for complexity theory \cite{kawamura},again, this has no impact at all on the computability theory presented here.}).
+A recent observation by \name{Cook} and \name{Kawamura} is that using the set of regular functions on natural numbers as the foundation may be useful for complexity theory \cite{kawamura}, again, this has no impact at all on the computability theory presented here.}).
 A multi-valued function between represented spaces is a multi-valued function between the underlying sets.
 For $f : \subseteq \mathbf{X} \mto \mathbf{Y}$ and $F : \subseteq \Cantor \to \Cantor$, we call $F$ a realizer of $f$ (notation $F \vdash f$), iff $\delta_Y(F(p)) \in f(\delta_X(p))$ for all $p \in \dom(f\delta_X)$.
 A map between represented spaces is called computable (continuous), iff it has a computable (continuous) realizer.
+Similarly, we call a point $x \in \mathbf{X}$ computable, iff there is some computable $p \in \Baire$ with $\delta_\mathbf{X}(p) = x$.
+We write $\mathbf{X} \cong \mathbf{Y}$ if the two spaces are computably isomorphic, i.e.~if there is a bijection $f : \mathbf{X} \to \mathbf{Y}$ that is computable and has a computable inverse.
+For our purposes, there is no need to distinguish computably isomorphic spaces.

 \greybox{{\bf Warning:} A priori, the notion of a continuous map between represented spaces and a continuous map between topological spaces are distinct and should not be confused! } We consider two categories of represented spaces, one equipped with the computable maps, and one equipped with the continuous maps.
-We call the resulting structure a \emph{category extension} (cf.~\cite{paulysearchproblems}), as the former is a subcategory of the latter, and shares its structure (products, coproducts, exponentials) as we shall see next.
+We call the resulting structure a \emph{category extension} (cf.~\cite{paulysearchproblems,paulysearchproblemscie}), as the former is a subcategory of the latter, and shares its structure (products, coproducts, exponentials) as we shall see next.
 In general, all our results have two instances, one for the computable and one for the continuous maps, with the proofs being identical.
-Essentially, the continuous case can be considered as the relativization of the computable one.
+Essentially, the continuous case can be considered as the relativization of the computable one, as a function on Cantor space is continuous iff it is computable relative to some oracle.